akrinos/akrinos.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>Current Position</a>.
-Postdoctoral Scholar, MIT
+Postdoctoral Fellow, Brown University

 profile:
   align: right
   image: IMG_1831.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>77 Massachusetts Avenue</p>
+    <p>180 Thayer Street</p>
-    <p>Cambridge, MA</p>
+    <p>Providence, RI</p>

 news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Arianna Krinos is a microbiologist, a computational scientist, an educator, and a postdoctoral researcher at MIT.
+Arianna Krinos is a microbiologist, a computational scientist, an educator, and a postdoctoral researcher at Brown with the [Center for Chemical Currencies of a Microbial Planet](https://ccomp-stc.org/).
 She received her PhD from the MIT-WHOI Joint Program in Oceanography and Applied Ocean Science and Engineering in 2024.
 Arianna's PhD was jointly advised by Dr. Harriet Alexander at Woods Hole Oceanographic Institution (WHOI) and Dr. Michael (Mick) Follows at the Massachusetts Institute of Technology (MIT).

 <center> <p align="center" style="max-width:80%;">
   <img width="100%" height="auto" src="../assets/img/biorender.png" />